Teresa Giudice Shows Off Toned And Tanned Figure In Skimpy Red Bikini

 Giudice wears her ombre locks straight and down along with a few bracelets and some big hoop earrings.
 She poses near a water feature and her poolside look is definitely glam as she dons a face full of makeup, including red lipstick and mascara.
 In the second photo from the deck, Teresa stands in front of the same water feature, just striking a pose at a different angle.

-And in the third photo of the three, Giudice finally gets her feet wet as she sits in the pool and looks up at the camera.
+In the third photo of the three, Giudice finally gets her feet wet as she sits in the pool and looks up at the camera.
 So far, the photos have gained a lot of attention from Teresa’s 1.3 million followers with over 13,000 likes in addition to 280 plus comments.

 Of course, many fans were quick to chime in and let Giudice know how amazing she looks while countless others asked where they could purchase her swimsuit.